ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 1. Administrators can pre-publish the content on the media server.

-2. Users can issue broadcasting commands via various terminals such as the Q-NEX APP and Web-Console over the internet.
+2. Users can issue broadcasting commands via various terminals such as the Q-NEX APP and Web-Console over the Internet.

    <img src="./img/image-20240418161642740.png"  style="zoom:18%;" /> <img src="./img/image-20240418161746582.png"  style="zoom: 20%;" />